cert-manager/website/content/docs/usage/istio-csr/installation.md

 ---
-title: Securing the istio Service Mesh using cert-manager
-description: 'cert-manager tutorials: Securing the istio Service Mesh using cert-manager'
+title: Installing istio-csr
+description: 'cert-manager usage: Istio and istio-csr'
 ---

+## Installation steps

 This guide will run through installing and using istio-csr from scratch.
 We'll use [kind](https://kind.sigs.k8s.io/) to create a new cluster locally in Docker, but this guide should work on any cluster as long as the relevant Istio [Platform Setup](https://istio.io/latest/docs/setup/platform-setup/) has been performed.

 Note that if you're following the Platform Setup guide for OpenShift, do not run the `istioctl install` command listed in that guide; we'll run our own command later.

-## Initial Setup
+### 1. Initial Setup

 You'll need the following tools installed on your machine: